MakeSchool/mediabook-template/mdx/Course/Module-2/poetry_slam.md

 ---
-title: "Poetry Slam Project"
+title: 'Poetry Slam Project'
-repo: "MakeSchool/mediabook-template"
+slug: 'poetry-slam-project'
-contentType: "TextContent"
+contentType: 'TextContent'
 ---

 # Poetry Slam 📜

 ## Description

 In this project, we will write a Python program to print out poetry backwards, randomly, and any way you can rearrange!

 By reading a poem in news ways, we can discover new meanings or invite new interpretations.